smurthys/smurthys.github.io/engagement/logistics.md

 **Lodging:** The host needs to arrange safe, clean, and reasonably comfortable lodging if the visit is for more than a day, or if the situation makes same-day return to my homebase unsafe or impractical.

-**PS:** Multiple institutions in the same vicinity may pool/share transportation and lodging to achieve economy, just as long as nothing falls through the cracks.
+**PS:** Multiple institutions in the same vicinity could pool/share transportation and lodging to achieve economy, just as long as nothing falls through the cracks.

 **Food:** I do **not** take any food or beverage during a day visit: not even coffee, tea, or milk.